simonvh/gimmemotifs-manuscript/manuscript.md

 # Availability of supporting data

 * Scripts and notebooks to reproduce the analysis are available at https://github.com/vanheeringen-lab/gimme-analyis.
-* Additonal data files are available at Zenodo: !!ADD DOI ZENODO!!!
+* Additonal data files are available at Zenodo:
+    * Table of H3K27ac read counts at all DNase I accessible sites: [10.5281/zenodo.1488669](https://doi.org/10.5281/zenodo.1488669).
+    * Results of gimme maelstrom (Figure 3 and 4): [10.5281/zenodo.1491482](https://doi.org/10.5281/zenodo.1491482).

 # Additional files

-* Supplementary Table S1: list of accession used in the analysis of hematopoietic enhancers.
+* Supplementary Table S1: List of accessions used in the analysis of hematopoietic enhancers.
-* Supplementary Table S2: table of H3K27ac read counts at all DNase I accessible sites.
+* Supplementary Table S2: Table of H3K27ac read counts at all DNase I accessible sites.
+* Supplementary File S1: Results of gimme maelstrom (Figure 3 and 4).

 # Competing interests